Python Histogram

 165.48898864 189.19288388 186.5750155 154.66924922 … 170.94541687]

-Now we will move ahead and plot a histogram using this data.
+Now it’s time to plot a histogram based on this data.

-We have already generated data using NumPy.
+Using NumPy you have generated the data to plot.
 We will now use Matplotlib to plot out the first histogram.

-The following snippet of code generates a very basic histogram.
+The following snippet of code generates a basic histogram:

 import matplotlib.pyplot as plt